How Long Does Oxycodone Stay in Your System?

 People abuse oxycodone because it can also produce feelings of sedation and euphoria when taken in higher doses than recommended.
 An oxycodone high involves a sense of well-being, elation, happiness, and pleasure.
 Because opioids affect dopamine levels and activate the reward system in the brain, those who abuse these drugs are more likely to continue abusing them after their first high.
 Additionally, long-term side effects of oxycodone include heart failure, constipation, breathing problems, depression, swelling in the limbs, addiction, and more.
 Long-term use of oxycodone usually facilitates the need for opioid addiction treatment for both physical and mental recovery.

-How Long Does Oxy Stay in Your System?
+How Long Does Oxy Stay In Your System?

 Getting oxycodone out of your system isn’t the same for everyone.
 How long oxycodone stays in your system depends on its half-life, among other factors.
 Immediate-release oxycodone has a half-life of 3.2 hours, while controlled- and extended-release oxycodone has a half-life of 4.5 to 5.6 hours.
 This means that oxycodone stays in your system for roughly 24 hours before being completely eliminated.
 It takes several half-lives to eliminate a drug from your body entirely.